kylecoberly/kylecoberly.github.io/_presentations/2017-07-27-isnt-ember-dead.md

 images:
   - front-end-faceoff-1.jpeg
   - front-end-faceoff-2.jpeg
-venue: Front-End/Face-Off
+venue: Denver Node.js Meetup, Front-End/Face-Off
 slide-deck: http://slides.com/kylecoberly/isn-t-ember-dead#/
-summary: "Isn't Ember dead?"
 permalink: speaking/isnt-ember-dead
 ---
 The Front-End/Face-Off was put on by the Denver Node.js meetup.
 It was a common set of stories that were live-coded in front of an audience in Ember, Angular, React, and Vanilla.
-I did the Ember portion.
+I coded the app in Ember, and give some insight into the thought process of an Ember developer.